Generalization and Memorization in Rectified Flow: MIA Test Statistics for Rectified Flow

 \subsection{Complexity-Calibrated Test Criteria}

 Likelihood estimates for out-of-distribution data derived from deep generative models are biased towards the inherent complexity of the input image~\cite{nalisnick2018deep, serra2019input}.
-Serr{\`a} et al.~\cite{serra2019input} demonstrated that likelihood scores are positively correlated to the input spatial complexity, often quantified via standard compression bitrates.
-Notably, this pathological bias is not strictly confined to OOD samples.
-For held-out dataset $x \in \mathcal{D}_\text{data} \setminus \mathcal{D}_\text{train}$, we confirmed the same phenomenon in rectified flow (Appendix ~\ref{supp:input_bias}).
-Likewise, our proposed test statistic, $T_\text{naive}$ and $T_\text{mc}$, naturally inherits this vulnerability.
+Serr{\`a} et al.~\cite{serra2019input} demonstrated that likelihood scores are positively correlated to the input spatial complexity, often quantified via standard compression bitrates, both within distribution and out-of-distribution.
+For held-out dataset $x \in \mathcal{D}_\text{data} \setminus \mathcal{D}_\text{train}$, we observe the same phenomena in rectified flow (Appendix ~\ref{supp:input_bias}).

+Our proposed test statistics, $T_\text{naive}$ and $T_\text{mc}$, also exhibit these biases.
 As illustrated in Fig.~\ref{fig:recon_input_complex_calibrated}, visually simple samples systematically yield lower $T_\text{mc}$ values, whereas complex samples produce spuriously high $T_\text{mc}$ values across both the CIFAR-10, SVHN, and TinyImageNet datasets.
-This discrepancy stems from geometric intuition: images characterized by high-frequency spatial details inherently incur larger reconstruction penalties.
-This observation strongly dictates the necessity of decoupling the intrinsic image difficulty from the actual memorization signal.
-To mitigate this background bias, we formalize our complexity-calibrated test statistic, $T_\text{mc\_cal}$:
+It is thus valuable to decouple image complexity from actual memorization signal by calibrating our test statistics.
+We formalize our complexity-calibrated test statistic, $T_\text{mc\_cal}$:

+The input complexity, denoted as $C(x)$, is flexibly defined; while its best theoretical definition, Kolmogorov complexity~\cite{li2008introduction}, is not computable in most practical settings, we could also use the byte length of the input image $x$ compressed into a bitstream by any popular compression method.
+These form an upper bound for the uncomputable Kolmogorov complexity~\cite{li2008introduction}.
+A parameterized calibration equation is $T_\text{mc}/\text{Complexity}^\beta$, where $\beta$ is the single parameter.

+This can be transformed to a log-linear relationship: $log(T_\text{mc}) \sim \beta log(\text{complexity})+c$.
+We choose JPEG as the compression method, as it results in $\beta=1$ across datasets, removing the need for an additional calibration step to select $\beta$.
+Additional discussion is relegated to Appendix~\ref{supp:diff_compress_methods}, as other options are available, but those options also result in additional calibration steps.